benmalartre/STK/README.md

 # Bendow

-Bendow is and experimental nodal based synthesizer and sequencer
+Bendow is a work in progress nodal based synthesizer and sequencer

 ![UI preview of Jivaro 0](images/bendow.png)